Thanks for Visiting!

 Still pulling in an ample supply of salad from the Garden

-The Apple Tree was brought here by Ms. Vickie Murph who first started out as a customer, and then became a great friend.
+The Apple Tree was brought here by Ms. Vickie Murph who first started out as a customer, and then became a great knowledge tree and friend.

+One of the best treats has been to take certain of the produce from the garden to create these awesome drinks that stay cold for many hours.
 Sliced and frozen, cucumbers are a great addition to smoothies (just add honey, kale, and water).
+The frozen cucumber slices quickly thaw in the blender and infuse much easier after having been frozen (for whatever reason).
 The process here has been to prepare 5 or 6 Mason Jars at a time, filling them only about 3/4 of the way full, and then dropping them in the freezer for later enjoyment.

-Although way too early to be starting kale indoors from seed, this batch was sprouted in about 3 days.
+Although way too early to be starting kale indoors from seed, I became antsy and started anyway, this batch was sprouted in about 3 days.

-The soil is 50% soil from the backyard and 50% used coffee grounds.
+The soil is 50% soil from the backyard and 50% used coffee grounds until further notice.

 Worst-case scenario, I'l slam the sprouts in some soup.

-As for the Catch-Basin project.
-It's already a success, there hasn't been one incident of the garden being underwater since it was dug.
+As for the Catch-Basin project, it's already a success, there hasn't been one incident of the garden being underwater since it was dug (yet).

 Since there's a well already in place on the other side of the rear garage, the catch-basin can now be leveled-off and top soil added to cap it off.
 There's plenty of aggregate and slope to drain the garden and I'm certain there'll not be another issue with standing water in the garden.